cephalopodMD/balc-scraper/README.md

 efficiently grabs and joins song, artist, and album metadata from spotify with batching and network retry for a given playlist and outputs as csv

 ## setup
+make sure you have node installed and ready to go in the command line

 > npm i
+> #note, this package only relys the requests package because it was just easier to adapt from spotify's example projects

 create an spotify developer account and app as described here https://developer.spotify.com/documentation/web-api/quick-start/